rodney42/node-hue/README.md

 # Huenode

-A minimalist approch to wrap the hue clip v2 api using javascript.
+A minimalist pure javascript approch to wrap the hue clip v2 api using javascript.
 There are no model objects and helper methods.
 The result of the calls are provided as they are returned by the hue bridge.
 The API methods return promises and can be used together with `await`.

 ## Getting started